sauleh/fc98/_announcements/03_computer-lab-exam.md

 * Using Azure DevOps: Pull Requests, Pipelines
 * Compiling, Linking, Building C/C++ code.
 * Using search/google/stackoverflow/... to troubleshoot/fix problems.
+* Updating github website.
+* Following instructions to make changes to your windows computer.

 * During the exam you can use all/any resource you want.
 You CANNOT communicate in any way with ANYONE except the instructor.